The K-theory of boundary C*-algebras of symmetric spaces: The case of torsion free cohomology

 \begin{example}[homology spheres] An integral homology $n$-sphere is a closed smooth manifold $M$ which has the integral (co)homology of and $n$-sphere.
 Thus

 There are infinitely many hyperbolic homology $3$-spheres \cite{hom_note_2018}, given by quotients of torsion free lattices in $\H_\R^3$.
-Since $\chi = 2$ for all homology $3$-spheres, by Corollary \ref{cor-kk-equivalence} these boundary C*-algebras are all isomorphic.
-Similar examples can be constructed using homology $2$-spheres and homology $4$-spheres.
-Since these are also all isomorphic, we see that the dimension of $X$ is not an invariant of the boundary C*-algebras. \end{example} \begin{example}[A higher rank example] If $\Gamma_i^1 \in X_1$ and $\Gamma_i^2 \in X_2$ $(i = 1,2)$ are two pairs of lattices symmetric spaces satisfying the conditions of Proposition \ref{prop-k-theory-furstenberg-boundary-algebras}.
-Assume $X_j/\Gamma_1^j $ and $X_j/\Gamma_2^j$ have isomorphic boundary C*-algebras for $j=1,2$.
-Let $G = \mathrm{Iso}(X)$ where $X = X_1\times X_2$ and $\Gamma^j = \Gamma_1^j\times \Gamma_2^j$ for $j=1,2$.
-Let $P_0 \subset G$ be a minimal parabolic subgroup of $G$.
-Then it is easy to verify that
+Since $\chi = 0$ for all homology $3$-spheres, by Proposition \ref{prop-k-theory-boundary-algebras} these boundary C*-algebras are all isomorphic.
+Similar examples can be constructed using homology $2$-spheres and homology $4$-spheres (both of which are $Spin^c$ since the third cohomology group vanishes) showing that the dimension of $X$ is not an invariant of the maximal boundary C*-algebras. \end{example}